Acceptance in a Female Dominated Industry

 I can honestly and categorically state that I was utterly stunned with how I was received.

-The business insiders I met consisted of the highly skilled contract-manufacture factory team that would help formulate and produce my skincare moisturizers, the labelling company (that would also help with my branding), multiple beauty product manufacturers, and many other smaller, but no-less-important, players within the beauty products industry.
+The business insiders I met consisted of the highly skilled contract-manufacture factory team that would help formulate and produce my skincare moisturisers, the labelling company (that would also help with my branding), multiple beauty product manufacturers, and many other smaller, but no-less-important, players within the skincare and beauty products industry.

 All these professional industry experts were very welcoming and embracing of my vision.
 I received none of the pushback that I was tentatively half-expecting – in fact, the total reverse happened.

-These women (yes, they were all females I dealt with), were so giving of their time and expertise and they all went far beyond to make Forbidden Beauty become what it is today.
-I was surprised and touched with the reception they gave me for my crazy ambitious dream.
+These women (yes, they were all females I dealt with), were so giving of their time and expertise, breaking down the barriers that can be present in a female dominated industry.
+They all went far beyond any hopes I had, to help make Forbidden Beauty become what it is today.
+I was surprised and touched with the reception they gave me for my somewhat crazy ambitious goal.

-As a male I am sadly aware that such warmth is not be such a common occurrence when the roles are reversed.
-The many articles one can find on discrimination and unfairness against women in the workplace support this viewpoint.
+As a male, I am sadly aware that such warmth is not such a common occurrence when the gender roles are reversed in male dominated industries.
+The many articles one can find on discrimination and unfairness against women in the workplace, including within female dominated industry, support this worldwide viewpoint.

-I thank all the wonderful women that helped me realize my vision and supported me.
+So I deeply thank all the wonderful women that helped me realize my vision and supported me, breaking down the barriers in the female dominated industry.

 You helped create Forbidden Beauty.